ChronixDB/chronix.server/README.md

 We just plug the Chronix server parts into a standard Solr release.

 The following sub projects are Solr extensions and ship with the binary release of Chronix.
-The latest release of Chronix server is based on Apache Solr version 3.5.1.
+The latest release of Chronix server is based on Apache Solr version 5.5.0

 ## Chronix Server Query Handler ([Source](https://github.com/ChronixDB/chronix.server/tree/master/chronix-server-query-handler))
 The Chronix Server Query Handler is the entry point for requests asking for time series.
 It splits a request based on the filter queries up in range or analysis queries:

 - fq=(ag | analysis) (for aggregations or analyses)
-- fg='' (empty, for range queries)
+- fq='' (empty, for range queries)

 But before the Chronix Query Handler delegates a request, it modifies the user query string.
 This is necessary as Chronix stores records and hence a query asking for a specific time range has to be modified.